Environmental

 with an engineering feasibility study managed by the French Company

-Environmental Assessment (EA) for a an Offshore Coastal Seismic
+Environmental Assessment for an Offshore Coastal Seismic Survey

-Vanco Energy Company (USA), 2001.
-M. Healy provided environmental
+Vanco Energy Company (USA).
+The consultant provided environmental

 technical assistance with an emphasis upon economic issues, as well